lfost42/caseops/docs/templates/maturity_map.md

 # 🌟 Maturity Map

 A set of outcomes that define **proficiency and direction for growth**.
-These milestones align with the ClarityOps maturity model and support self-assessment, coaching, and career development.
+These milestones align with the CaseOps maturity model and support self-assessment, coaching, and career development.

 ---